-Seven markers throughout Downtown Tupelo make up the Civil Rights and African American Heritage Trail.
-These markers tell the stories of the Tupelo black community and the people who stood against injustices and fought for equality during the Civil Rights Movement in the 1960’s.
+Seven markers throughout Tupelo make up the Civil Rights and African-American Heritage Trail.
+These markers tell the stories of the Tupelo black community and its people who stood against injustice and fought for equality during the Civil Rights Movement in the 1960s.

 131 W. Main St.

 Located by Reed’s Bookstore, the F.W.
 Woolworth Company was once a local lunch counter and protest commonplace.
 Once the Civil Rights Act passed in 1964, Tupelo’s Woolworth store announced its plan to “serve all its customers in all of its stores on a desegregated basis.”